StatsDL/RLCT/README.md

 This repository contains the implementation for Bhambu et al.'s paper "Conformal Time Series Forecasting using Reinforcement Learning", which has been submitted to NeurIPS 2024.

-The codebase extends upon the implementation for "Conformal time-series forecasting" (presented at NeurIPS 2021), originally available at https://github.com/kamilest/conformal-rnn under the BSD 3-clause license.
+The codebase extends upon the implementation for "Conformal time-series forecasting" (presented at NeurIPS 2021), originally available at https://github.com/kamilest/conformal-rnn.

 ## Installation